Commonly Used Brand Name(s)Tabloid

 Therapeutic ClassificationsAntineoplastic Agent

 Take this medicine only as directed by your doctor.
-Do not take more or less of it, and do not take it more often than your doctor ordered.
-The exact amount of medicine you need has been carefully worked out.
-Taking too much may increase the chance of side effects, while taking too little may not improve your condition.
+Do not take more or less of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 Thioguanine is sometimes given together with certain other medicines.
-If you are using a combination of medicines, make sure that you take each one at the right time and do not mix them.
+Make sure that you take each one at the right time and do not mix them.
 Ask your health care professional to help you plan a way to take your medicine at the right times.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.